tezine/Microfrontends/README.md

 # Microfrontends
-Small POC with Angular, React and View working together in the same Web Portal using Single SPA
+Small POC with Angular, React and Vue working together in the same Web Portal using Single SPA